EitanBeCe/social-network/README.md

 - ReactModal
 - localStorage
 - Responsive template
 - firebase?

 Marks for myself for curr work

 1. To do comments and comment edit?
 2. AUTH pass with context!!!
-3. Likes fix
-4. To do firebase (initial posts are heardcoded)?
+3. To do firebase (initial posts are heardcoded)?
 Routes (now everything on one link)?
 Auth status now in localStorage (Move to firebase?)
+4. Tests?)
+5. Reducer?
+6. Likes animation?

 # Getting Started with Create React App